Boketto Moment with Aishwarya Iyer of Brightland

 How do you foster creativity both inside and outside of the kitchen?

-I am inspired by nature, art, fashion and literature.
-I love to spend time in bookstores and as a classical indian dancer, I am constantly creatively inspired by dance.
+I’m inspired by nature, art, fashion and literature.
+I love to spend time in bookstores and as a classical Indian dancer, I’m constantly creatively inspired by physical movement— dancing and watching others dance.

-What are a few of your absolute favorite ways to cook + create with ALIVE?
+What are a few of your absolute favorite ways to cook + create with Brightland?

 How do you visualize or describe your personal Boketto Moment?

 My favorite Boketto Moments are with my dog.
-When I am walking him, or simply cuddling with him, I am focusing on nothing else but the present moment.
+When I’m walking him, or simply cuddling with him, I’m focusing on nothing else but the present moment.
 It’s a form of meditation for me!